lukaszbanasiak/gfiem-backup/README.md

 You can create a couple of configuration files and run the program with different settings.

-For example we like to create weekly backups. for that create a file `weekly.ini` with the following content.
+For example, we like to create weekly backups.
+Create a file `weekly.ini` with the following content.

     [main]
     command = C:\Program Files (x86)\GFI\EventsManager2013\EsmDlibM.exe